4W4I5/Semester-4-Notes/CNET/CNET 22 Mar, 2023.md

 ### TCP Sequence Numbers
 - Bytestream
 - packet is divided into segments based on MSS, div total size by MSS
+- inital number is randomly chosen at handshake

 ### TCP Acknowledgement Numbers
 - indicates which byte in the stream is expected next and thus which bytes have been received
+- inital number is randomly chosen at handshake
+- wait for the lowest seq num packet to recieve